 Amy is a vegan Health at Every Size dietitian who works with people with eating disorders, disordered eating, and compulsive dieting.
 She uses the Intuitive Eating approach when appropriate and believes that all foods can be part of a healthy, balanced life.

-Karla specializes in vegetarian/vegan nutrition and shares practical vegan recipes and nutrition-related articles on her blog.
-She also provides one-on-one virtual coaching to those interested in adopting a more plant-based lifestyle to ensure they are meeting their individual nutrient needs.
+Karla specializes in vegetarian and vegan nutrition, with a specific focus on children.
+Karla helps parents help their vegan kids thrive on a plant-based diet.
+She provides one-on-one virtual coaching to those interested in adopting a more plant-based lifestyle to ensure they are meeting their individual nutrient needs.
+Karla also grew up in a Mexican household and is also fluent in Spanish.

 Jack Norris is the founder of VeganHealth.org.
 Jack does not see private clients but puts great care into maintaining this site.
 VeganHealth.org provides reviews of the scientific literature related to the health benefits of a vegan diet, discussions about concerns related to vegan nutrition, and recommendations for nutrients that can be low in the diets of some vegans.